kirandash/react/react-aws-todo/README.md

 2. Sign in with same details.
 3. Check in cognito user pool if data is there (sign in ---> manage user pools ---> click users and groups ---> refresh to see if user exists)
 4. use `{includeGreetings: true}` to show sign out link as well.

+## 3. DynamoDB API with AppSync
+### 3.1 AppSync Concepts and setup
+1. Go to aws console ---> services ---> search for AWS AppSync
+2. Create API ---> Create with wizard ---> start ---> Create
+3. We can manage this API directly from react app.
+Since we are using AWS amplify.
+No need to even create this API here.
+This is just for demo and will be deleted later

+### 3.2 DynamoDB Tables
+1. Choose API ---> Data Sources ---> Click on Table name from Resources column
+2. Can do CRUD operation on aws console.
+But we will use the API through amplify in React
+3. In AppSync console, go to APIs, select API and delete
+4. Deleting API doesnt delete table.
+So go to dynamodb table console, select db and delete

+### 3.3 Creating a GraphQL API with Amplify
+1. Go to Terminal - project folder
+2. Run: `amplify add api` ---> GraphQL ---> API name: todo ---> Authorization: Amazon Cognito User pool ---> Additional Settings ---> Guided schema (Y) ---> Single object with fields ---> Edit (Y) have a look at model and leave as is
+3. push: `amplify push`: will show list of data being pushed.
+Make sure todo API is in the list mentioned as Create operation
+4. Generate code for new GraphQL API (Y) ---> All defaults